top of page

 The verb 'appease' has its etymological roots in the Latin word 'appacare,' which is a combination of 'ad-' (meaning 'to') and 'pacare' (meaning 'to pacify' or 'to make peaceful').
 Therefore, 'appease' etymologically signifies the act of calming, pacifying, or satisfying someone, often by taking actions to meet their demands or address their grievances.
 The term emphasizes the notion of achieving a state of peace or tranquility by tending to the concerns or desires of another, reflecting the idea that appeasement can be a means of resolving conflicts and soothing troubled situations.

-Quiz: Find the meaning of appease
+Quiz: Find the meaning of the verb appease:

 Try Again!